front-end-foundations/FlexNav/README.md

 obj["a"];
 ```

-An object is a collection of key-value pairs.
-The keys are strings and the values can be any data type.
+In the example above `a` and `b` are the keys and `1` and `2` are the values.

-Note that there are two ways of accessing the value of a property in an object.
+Note that there are two ways of accessing the value of a key in an object.
 The first is called "dot" notation and the second is called "bracket" notation.

-Bracket notation is useful when the property name is a string:
+Bracket notation is useful when the key is a string:

 ```js
 let obj = {